 The Daily Good Program will be administered starting 2/1/2021 via a daily survey that is delivered to volunteers via a mobile app or email.
 Participants will be asked to answer three questions about a single burden.
 Questions are standardized, using a combination of one Standard Gamble (SG), one Time-Trade-Off (TTO), and one Visual Analog Scale (VAS) format to gather information from each volunteer in a consistent manner.

 A general overview of each burden, along with symptoms will be delivered to the volunteers as a primer to the questions.
 We recognize that these overviews and symptom descriptions may be subject to criticism by experts as there may not be a standard consensus for defining these burdens in each field.
-Our initial plan to address critiques is to publish the descriptions and symptoms along with utility scores for transparency.
+Our initial plan to address critiques is to publish the descriptions and symptoms along with burden weights for transparency.
 We also plan to adjust these descriptions over time if any of the descriptions are deemed inadequate.
-If any material edit is made to the burden description we plan to restart the process of collecting utility weight data for that particular burden and archive the inadequate results.
+If any material edit is made to the burden description we plan to restart the process of collecting burden weight data for that particular burden and archive the inadequate results.

 The program will be a run in a “beta” phase for the first several months.
-During the beta phase we aim to gather general feedback from volunteers, compare answers for each burden, determine consistency (or lack thereof) from the various question structures, and gather initial feedback on the credibility of the results relative to any established utilities for burdens published by other sources.
+During the beta phase we aim to gather general feedback from volunteers, compare answers for each burden, determine consistency (or lack thereof) from the various question structures, and gather initial feedback on the credibility of the results relative to any established weights for burdens published by other sources.

-Initially we will aim to collect data from at least 100 unique volunteers as a sample size threshold for publishing a burden’s utility weight, however we anticipate that this threshold may increase depending on the variability of the results.
+Initially we will aim to collect data from at least 100 unique volunteers as a sample size threshold for publishing a burden’s weight, however we anticipate that this threshold may increase depending on the variability of the results.

-At the individual volunteer level, utility weights will represent personal preferences with regards to the utility of each burden.
+At the individual volunteer level, burden weights will represent personal preferences with regards to the weight of each burden.
 For some donors cataloging these results to help them prioritize their own decision making could offer value when it comes to deploying charitable resources.
 However, our primary aim with this program is to deliver a broader set of data that reflects society's collective perspective about each burden’s impact by publishing the results of an adequate sample size.

-Our long-term goal is to provide a public database which not only makes utility weights easily accessible, but also to use the information to begin to measure and compare charitable impact using a standardized metric of $/QALY (cost per quality adjusted life-year).
+Our long-term goal is to provide a public database which not only makes burden weights easily accessible, but also to use the information to begin to measure and compare charitable impact using a standardized metric of $/QALY (cost per quality adjusted life-year).
 Additional information about how we calculate $/QALY can be found in our Giving Guide and individuals may also use our impact calculator to begin measuring impact immediately.

 A loose, but arguably conservative, estimate is that top-tier charities are at least 10x more effective than the average charity in the U.S. Our vision is that the nonprofit sector will achieve 10x greater impact without increasing charitable giving norms.